Docs

 QueryReference<TData>

-In order to link a initiated by a specific useBackgroundQuery call to the place its data is consumed—which can be uniquely identified not only by the and passed, but also the optional queryKey supplied by the user—the hook returns a queryRef that can later be read by useReadQuery.
+In order to link a query initiated by a specific useBackgroundQuery call to the place its data is consumed—which can be uniquely identified not only by the query and variables passed, but also the optional queryKey supplied by the user—the hook returns a queryRef that can later be read by useReadQuery.

 Helper functions